binayab/Dashboards_with_Pivot-Table/README.md

 # Dashboards_with_Pivot-Table

-Simple Dashboard design using Pivot Table in Excel.

-Adding the plots made from Pivot Table and slicer at the end to complete the Dashboard.
+**Dataset: Sales data of a company

+## Using Pivot Table to analyze the dataset, make plots to find the best salesperson, sales trend, sales by region. <br /> top customers and total count of sales per invoice group.

+## Finally, putting everything together on a Dashboard and adding a slicer to filter along the attributes.